davidpanik/Grunt-Template/README.txt

 To get live-reloading, SASS/LESS compiling and JSHinting - run the following from the command line at the root of the project:
 	grunt develop

+Or to use ES6 use:
+	grunt develop-es6

 Distribution
 ------------
 To package minified, optimised version of the app for distribution, run the following from the command line at the root of the project:
 	grunt build

+Or to use ES6 use:
+	grunt build-es6

 This will now update the /dist folder with a distribution/production version of the app.